shuozhixu/Modelling_2024/README.md

 where Lx', Ly', and Lz' are taken at the step 10000, while Lx, Ly, and Lz are taken at step 0.
 Record the result.

 Then repeat the equation above, but using Lx', Ly', and Lz' at steps 9900, 9800 , ..., and 9100, respectively.
 In total, you get ten lattice parameters.
-Calculate the mean of the ten numbers, and that is the lattice parameter for random CoCrNi at 300 K.
+Calculate the mean of the ten numbers, and that is the ratio of the lattice parameter for random CoCrNi at 300 K to the trial lattice parameter, 3.5564 Angstrom.

-You will also find a newly generated file `data.relax`, which will be used later for the elastic constants calculations.
+You will also find a newly generated file `data.relax`, which will be used later in elastic constants calculations.

 #### CoCrNi with CSRO